 My wish was to visit Russia in winter.
-Many travelers choose their time of travel to Russia in summer as winter here is famously cold and difficult for the foreigner.
+Many travellers choose their time of travel to Russia in summer as winter here is famously cold and difficult for the foreigner.
 But what is Russia without the snow and the beautiful fur hoods?!
 Saint Petersburg is especially beautiful under the snow.
 One is sure, Russian winter tests you, make you realize how weak and not prepared you are for the uncommon weather conditions.

 Saint Petersburg is a popular tourist destination.
 I didn’t realize that until my feet almost froze on the queue in front of the Hermitage ticket office.
 It was -18 C that day.
 The real winter just started 2-3 days ago and we were enough lucky to see the city with its white coat.